kalaiarasi97/lumaa-spring-2025-ai-ml/Shot_README.md

 ### Steps to Load the Dataset

-1. Download the dataset from Kaggle: [Wiki Movie Plots Deduped]([https://www.kaggle.com](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots?resource=download))
+1. Download the dataset from Kaggle: [Wiki Movie Plots Deduped] - [https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots?resource=download](url)
 2. Save the file as `wiki_movie_plots_deduped.csv` in the project directory.
-3. The script automatically loads and processes the dataset.
+3. The script automatically loads and processes the dataset (reduce the sample to 200 for quick processing and save that sample file as sampled_movie_dataset.csv)

 ## Setup